 Transportation for trekking during July

 Transportation is the main challenge of trekking in July along with wet trailhead and poor visibility.
 The roads can get too muddy and even blocked by landslides.
 Additionally, the flights are usually irregular due to unpleasant weather.

 Thus, it would be good to avoid bus travel to remoter areas, distant or unmarked trails due to the increased risk of floods.
-Be updated to the weather news of your trekking region and act accordingly.
+Be updated on the weather news of your trekking region and act accordingly.

-Trekking Permits and Accommodation during July
+Permits and Accommodation during Trekking in Nepal in July

 As in other months, trekking permits are easily available for this month.
 You will also need travel insurance.
 Both are accessible in Kathmandu and other cities as well.

 While trekking in July, you should be more careful.
 The paths are wet and slippery.
 It may cause ankle strains and slips.
 As the weather is not that favorable, you might get tired fast due to humidity.

 All the accommodations including restaurants along the trekking routes will be open in July.
 As the rooms of homestays rarely have fans, it is quite hot.

 July is indeed a beautiful month to observe monsoon clouds changing shapes with the farmers planting rice in the fields.
 The rivers are in their full youth and everywhere is green.